 All my BuzzFeed News articles can be found here.
-But if you want the greatest hits, you've come to the right place.
+But here lie the greatest hits.

 Inside The Anti-Science Forces Of The Internet (BuzzFeed, 2017)